arialdomartini/arialdomartini.github.io/_posts/2023-08-29-without-mediatr-request-response.md

 }
 ```

-This created an implicit, global coupling: as a matter of fact, `Client` can reach the whole application.<br/>
-Technically, this is a violation of the [Interface Segregation Principle][interface-segregation].
+With the OOP approach, `Client` has a restricted visibility of the external world, constrainted by confines of the `IPingHandler` interface.
+It it not forced to depend on any method it does not use.
+This adherence to the [Interface Segregation Principle][interface-segregation],  is widely regarded as a hallmark of sound design.

-* The `Client`'s signatures are not honest anymore: you cannot infer which class `Client` depends on only by inspecting its signatures.
+* With MediatR, you cannot infer which class `Client` depends on only by inspecting its signatures.
 Compare the constructors:

 ```csharp